lark-max/DataSplittingAlgorithm/README.md

 Note that you can choose not to include the input vectors("I"..."I") in the program operation, so that the program will divide the subsets by "O" alone; Otherwise, the program will compute the Euclidean distance between the rows to divide the subsets

-`"O"`: This is the output vector, which corresponds to the runoff Q in the hydrological domain
+`"O"`: This is the output vector, which corresponds to the runoff Q in the hydrological models

 `How to run`: (Default) You can only specify the most basic parameter: 1.inputFileName; 2.Whether "I"(i.e., the input vectors) is included in the partition calculation; 3.splitting method name
 example: